joolstorrentecalo/gitlab-foss/doc/administration/geo/setup/database.md

 ##### Step 1.
 Configure Patroni permanent replication slot on the primary site

-Set up a persistent replication slot on the primary database to ensure continuous data replication from the primary database to the Patroni cluster on the secondary node.

-::Tabs

-:::TabTitle Primary with Patroni cluster

 To set up database replication with Patroni on a secondary site, you must configure a _permanent replication slot_ on the primary site's Patroni cluster, and ensure password authentication is used.